[HISTORY: Adopted by the Common Council of the City of Oswego 1-1-2018 by Res. No. 3-2018. Amendments noted where applicable.]

-Pursuant to the Code of the City of Oswego, New York, Article III, § C3-01, of the City Charter, the Council at its January 1 meeting shall appoint a presiding officer or president whose duties shall be as follows:
+Pursuant to the Code of the City of Oswego, New York, Article III, § C3-01 of the City Charter, the Council at its January 1 meeting shall appoint a presiding officer or president whose duties shall be as follows:

 The Council President shall preside at Council meetings in the absence of the Mayor.

-The Council President shall present an annual legislative proposal, the parts of which he shall refer to the appropriate committee for review and presentation to the full Council during the ensuing year.
+Present an annual legislative proposal, the parts of which he shall refer to the appropriate committee for review and presentation to the full Council during the ensuing year.

 The Council President shall serve as an ex-officio member of all standing committees of the Council and shall chair discussions of the budget by the Common Council.

-The Council President shall see that the Mayor's charge to the Committee provided for in the Code of the City of Oswego, New York, Article IV, § C4-05, of the City Charter, is carried out, including the scheduling of regular meetings and the availability of minutes of those meetings.
+The Council President shall see that the Mayor's charge to the Committee provided for in the Code of the City of Oswego, New York, Article IV, § C4-05 of the City Charter is carried out, including the scheduling of regular meetings and the availability of minutes of those meetings.